stefanpartheym/hotkeyman/README.md

 `make release` to build a release-version.
 ### GNU/Linux
 In order to build *hotkeyman* you need to download *xhklib* from [github.com/jwmcode/xhklib](https://github.com/jwmcode/xhklib).
-The referenced repository contains two files that you have to put into the root directory of *hotkeyman*.
+The referenced repository contains two files that you have to put into the root directory of *hotkeyman*:
+- xhklib.h
+- xhklib.c

 Once you have copied the files into the *hotkeyman* directory you should be able to build *hotkeyman*.
 ### Differences between build targets under Windows
 - The debug-build will show a console-window and various debug-messages during the run-time of *hotkeyman*.